 September 1960 Popular Electronics

 to build your own field strength meter these days when commercial instruments are

 readily available and relatively inexpensive.
 For instance, you can buy an

-MJF-801 FSM with a 100 kHz to 500 MHz bandwidth for just $30, brand new.
+MJF-801 FSM with a 100 kHz to 500 MHz spectrum

+just $45, brand new.
 More sophisticated, calibrated instruments are available for

 a lot more, but this basic unit is dirt cheap.
 However, if you want to read a little

 about the theory behind a field strength meter and see how one goes together, this

 Build a Field Strength Meter

 Are you curious about the radiation pattern of your CB or ham antenna?
 Here's

 a simple field strength meter (FSM) that will give you an indication of relative